VIPnytt/RobotsTxtParser/docs/methods/DelayInterface.md

 ### reset
 ```
-@param float|int|null $time
+@param float|int|null $delay
 @return bool
 ```
 Reset the queue for the current host.
-Optionally set an unix timestamp to reset to.
+Optionally set an custom delay to reset to.

 ### sleep
 ```